Header

 Cooperation

-Humans possess a remarkable capacity to engage in large-scale cooperation.
-Within groups, we disseminate knowledge, coordinate actions, and establish and sustain public goods from which everyone can benefit.
-However, cooperation is susceptible to exploitation and presents a social dilemma.
-When others do not cooperate, the optimal response is often to refrain from cooperating as well.
-Conversely, if others cooperate, individuals may be tempted to reap the benefits of cooperation without contributing themselves.
-This research focus aims to understand how groups can overcome this free-rider problem, reaveal mechanisms to maintain cooperation, and explore how group cooperation shapes expectations and trust dynamics among individual members.
+Humans possess a remarkable capacity for large-scale cooperation.
+Within groups, we share knowledge, coordinate actions, and establish and maintain public goods from which everyone can benefit.
+However, cooperation is vulnerable to exploitation and poses a social dilemma.
+When others do not cooperate, the optimal response is often to withhold cooperation as well.
+Conversely, when others do cooperate, individuals may be tempted to enjoy the benefits without contributing themselves.
+Our research seeks to understand how groups can overcome this free-rider problem, reveal mechanisms that sustain cooperation, and explore how group cooperation shapes expectations and trust dynamics among individual members.
+Furthermore, we investigate how cooperation across group boundaries can emerge.

 Social Norms

 Intricately linked to cooperation are social norms, which broadly encompass the implicit expectations shared among individuals that guide appropriate behavior across various contexts.
-Cooperation norms are particularly interesting, as they often require individuals to restrain self-interest to achieve collective benefits.
-Despite their significance, our understanding of how social norms emerge in groups, endure, and influence behavior remains incomplete.
-Moreover, groups can sometimes create 'anti-social' norms that legitimize harmful or unethical behavior towards others.
-Gaining deeper insights into the development and impact of social norms on behavior would allow us to better predict the conditions under which groups are likely to cooperate, compete, or disband.
+Cooperation norms are particularly interesting, as they often require individuals to restrain self-interest in order to achieve collective benefits.
+Despite their importance, our understanding of how social norms emerge within groups, persist over time, and influence behavior remains incomplete.
+Moreover, groups can sometimes develop “anti-social” norms that legitimize harmful or unethical behavior toward others.
+Gaining deeper insights into the formation and impact of social norms would allow us to better predict the conditions under which groups are likely to cooperate, compete, or even collapse.

 Conflict

-Cooperation entails investing personal resources (time, money, energy) for the benefit of others.
-However, humans frequently also allocate substantial resources to cause harm, exploit, or compete with others.
-In conflict scenarios, resources are wasted and only serve to assert dominance or outcompete others.
-Therefore, a pivotal goal is to identify the circumstances under which individuals are inclined to spend time and effort to harm others.
-Particularly in intergroup contexts, understanding mechanisms that de-escalate conflict and foster intergroup cooperation may help to resolve perpetuating conflict dynamics.
+Cooperation entails investing personal resources, such as time, money, and energy, for the benefit of others.
+However, humans also frequently devote substantial resources to hurting, exploiting, or competing with others.
+In conflicts, resources are often wasted, serving only to assert dominance or outcompete others.
+A key research goal is therefore to identify the circumstances under which individuals are inclined to invest time and effort in harming others.
+Particularly in intergroup contexts, understanding the microlevel mechanisms that escalate or de-escalate conflict may help break cycles of persistent hostility and perpetuating conflict spirales between groups.

 Academic Positions